Last date modified: 2026-May-22

 Intake details for the coordinator

-FOIA agencies review and process requests through the RelativityOne FOIA portal.
-To access the portal, log in to RelativityOne and click FOIA in the sidebar menu.
+FOIA agencies review and process requests through the RelativityOne FOIA environment.
+To access the environment, log in to RelativityOne and click FOIA in the sidebar menu.

-The RelativityOne FOIA portal displays a dashboard, followed by a list of active requests.
-Click the Request ID to open the Request Details screen and FOIA workflow steps.
+The RelativityOne FOIA landing page displays a dashboard, followed by a list of active requests.
+Click the Request ID to open the request details and FOIA workflow steps.

 The list of open requests in RelativityOne FOIA.